 Unveiled during the Baselworld 2012 show, Eberhard & Co Champion V Grande Date (ref.
 31063) automatic chronograph sports a clean, easy-on-the-eyes design, comes in a flawlessly proportioned case almost 43 mm in diameter and is equipped with a self-winding movement developed and assembled by La Joux-Perret, a Swiss-based maker of blank calibers that was recently bought by the Japanese brand Citizen.

 At the beginning of this year, Eberhard & Co. has extended its Chrono4 line of automatic chronographs with a sportier Chrono4 BADBOY (ref.
 31060) model.
 Featuring a bold and energetic, yet “industrial” design, which combines monochromatic color scheme of steel and rubber with only small red accents here and there, the watch leaves a somewhat ambiguous impression and, like the famous black licorice, should be sold under a “Love it or hate it, Whatever” slogan.

-The Swiss-based watchmaking house is about to start selling their new take on the hand-wound Eberhad & Co.
-8 Jours that offers whole 8 days of power reserve.
-Although preserving the same basic dial layout with seconds sub-dial at 6 o’clock and the power reserve indicator at 9 o’clock, the watch grew slightly bigger in order to match today’s standards and now sports more modern appearance with more prominent lugs and cleaner design.
+Eberhard & Co.’s new take on the hand-wound 8 Jours collection offers impressive 8 days of power reserve.
+Although preserving the same basic dial layout with seconds sub-dial at 6 o’clock and the power reserve indicator at 9 o’clock, the 8 Jours Grande Taille grew slightly bigger to match today’s standards and now sports a more modern appearance with more prominent lugs and a cleaner design.